-In Sweden the efforts to find a suitable and acceptable location for radioactive waste started already in the mid-1970s, almost 50 years ago.
+In Sweden the efforts to find a suitable and acceptable location for radioactive waste started back in the mid-1970s, almost 50 years ago.

-It is SKB International’s goal to support our radioactive waste management sister organisations and countries to manage the process to find a site for their radioactive waste.
-However, it must be acknowledged that finding a suitable geological formation, with the possibility to establish well functional infrastructure and with the local community acceptance does take time, often plenty of time.
+It is SKB International’s objective to support our radioactive waste management sister organisations and countries in managing the process to find a site for their radioactive waste.
+However, it must be acknowledged that finding a suitable geological formation where a well functioning infrastructure can be established and that is accepted by the local community does take time, often a lot of time.

-SKB experienced political and local community issues that has been a well-earned lesson during the long process until SKB in 2008 finally decided which site should be the one to be used in the licence application (submitted to the government in 2011).
-The experiences SKB has collected can be seen as a methodology, a methodology that now will be part of an international recommendation and support document from the IAEA.
+SKB learned a hard-earned lesson from its experiences with political and local community issues during the long process, until, in 2008, the company finally decided on the site to be used in the licence application (submitted to the government in 2011).
+The experiences gained by SKB can be seen as a methodology, a methodology that now will be part of an international recommendation and support document from the IAEA.

-SKB used a stepwise process starting with geological surveys, literature studies together with early pre-siting studies, for increased knowledge on the bedrock conditions of importance for long-term safety of a repository.
-This was done on the national scale.
+SKB used a stepwise process, starting with geological surveys, literature studies together with early pre-siting studies, to increase its knowledge of the bedrock conditions important for the long-term safety of a repository.
+This was undertaken on a national scale.

-In our RD&D programme 1992, SKB presented and gained governmental support for a siting process based on several feasibility studies to be executed, and siting criteria were also communicated.
-The iteration with the governing authorities was initiated and during this time it was as an example noted that the environmental impact assessment (EIA) is of great importance.
+In our RD&D programme 1992, SKB presented and gained government support for a siting process, based on the execution of several feasibility studies, while also communicating siting criteria.
+The iteration with the governing authorities was initiated and during this time, for example, the extreme importance of the environmental impact assessment (EIA) was noted.
 This can also be seen as the start of the licensing process in Sweden.

-Siting factors that was included in the feasibility studies were:
+Siting factors that were included in the feasibility studies were: